kingluddite/web-dev-notes/css/compass/01-compass-overview.md

 ![new folder structure](https://i.imgur.com/xK2OjFc.png)

 ### What is http_path?
-It currently is set to relative to the path of our project so we'll keep that as is
+It currently is set to relative to the path of our project so we'll keep that as it is

+**Note**:
-**Note**: any changes to config file, stop and rerun compass
+1. Any changes to config file
+2. Stop
+3. Rerun compass

 * [ruby-based config](http://compass-style.org/help/documentation/configuration-reference/)
 * [sass-based config](http://compass-style.org/help/documentation/sass-based-configuration-options/)